Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Introduction

 \subsection{Our Results and Paper Outline}

 Our main technical result in this paper are lower bounds of $\Omega(nk)$ randomized communication for the bitwise $k$-party AND, OR, and MAJ (majority) functions in the coordinator model.
-This can be found in Section \ref{sec:bitwise}.
+These sidestep clever upper bound techniques (e.g. Slepian-Wolf coding) and can be found in Section \ref{sec:bitwise}.
 In the same section we prove some lower bounds for AND and OR in the blackboard model as well.
 Back to the coordinator model, we show that the connectivity problem (given $k$ players with subgraphs on a common set of nodes, determine if it is connected) requires $\Omega(nk / \log^2 k)$ communication.
 This is in Section~\ref{sec:CONN}.

-The coordinate-wise lower bounds imply lower bounds for the well-studied problems of heavy-hitters and $\eps$-kernels in the server-site model (or the other related models).
-We show any randomized algorithm requires at least $\Omega(k/\eps^{(d-1)/2})$ and $\Omega(n/\eps)$ communication, respectively.
-The former is shown to be tight.
+The coordinate-wise lower bounds imply lower bounds for the well-studied problems of distinct elements, $\eps$-approximate heavy-hitters, and $\eps$-kernels in the server-site model (or the other related models).
+We show any randomized algorithm requires at least $\Omega(nk)$, $\Omega(n/\eps)$ and $\Omega(k/\eps^{(d-1)/2})$ communication, respectively.
+The latter is shown to be tight.
 This is in Section~\ref{sec:application}.

 We give some direct-sum-like results in Section \ref{sec:directsum}.